robdmc/pydockerize/README.md

 # pydockerize
 `pydockerize` is a tool for creating and distribution dockerized python projects.
 The main focus of its design has been to quickly get up and running with a full complement of data-science tools ready for use.  **It is still a work in progress.**
+You can think of it as being a take on [cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/), but for docker containers.

 `pydockerize` is a small, pure-python package with only two dependencies, [pyyaml](https://github.com/yaml/pyyaml), and [click](https://palletsprojects.com/p/click/).
 Installation will give put